luhsra/hyperalloc-bench/artifact-eval/README.md

 - A Linux-based system (for KVM).
   - We have tested this on Debian 12 with Linux 6.1 and 6.2.
 - At least 12 physical cores and 32GB RAM (more is better).
-  - Lower specifications should work, but the results may be less meaningful.
   - The multi-VM benchmarks require 24 physical cores and 48GB RAM.
 - Hyperthreading and TurboBoost should be disabled for more stable results.
 - A properly installed and running Docker daemon.